DeniKucevic/electron-mini-subscription-manager/README.md

 ![image.png](media_Macaw/e3b010c5-0309-441f-af91-bd0001e38435_image.png)

 This drop down will only apply first time.
-Idea is to create a standard one that will be added by default when plus in the actions column of the users table is pressed and add models here for give aways or coupons or grace periods.
+Idea is to create a standard one that will be added by default when plus in the actions column of the users table is pressed and add models here for give always or coupons or grace periods.
 If t he user wants some other subscription the used view can be used.

 Clicking on the user will open a more detailed modal with the option to edit fields and insert custom subscriptions: